TariqAHassan/BioVida/README.md

 ###Overview

-This library is primarly intended to help solve an outstanding problem in biomedial data science: a lack of useable data.
+This library is primarily intended to help solve an outstanding problem in biomedical data science: a lack of usable data.
-While impressive data mining work in bioinformatics in recents years has helped build clean databases of known gene-disease associations, a povery of data of machine learning ready biomedical images persits.
+While impressive data mining work in bioinformatics in recent years has helped build clean databases of known gene-disease associations, a poverty of data of machine learning ready biomedical images persists.
 This is partly because cleaning datasets of biomedical images is very complex -- so complex in fact, it must often be done by hand.
 This package is an attempt at automating this process.
 This is done in two main ways.
 First, using standard programmatic techniques to harvest data from online databases.
-Second, to clean some forms of data (images namely), machine learning itself is used to identify images which are liable to corrupt the dataset (e.g., large watermarks which obscure the image).
+Second, to clean some forms of data (images namely), machine learning itself is used to identify properties which are liable to corrupt the dataset (e.g., large watermarks which obscure an image).
-Steps can then be taken correct this image, and in cases where this is not possible, remove it from the dataset.
+Steps can then be taken correct or remove this problematic data.

-While BioVida is currently focused on harvesting and processing biomedical images, it contains (or will contain) tools to perform analgous tasks with other types of data (namely genetics and disease diagnositics).
+While BioVida is currently focused on harvesting and processing biomedical images, it contains (or will contain) tools to perform analogous tasks with other types of data (namely genetics and disease diagnostics).
-For this reason BioVida has modular structure, with different types of biomedical data handled by distinct subpackges within `biovida`.
+For this reason BioVida has modular structure, with different types of biomedical data handled by distinct subpackages within `biovida`.

 ------------------------------------------------------------------------